Google Software Engineer Onsite Interview: What Each Round Tests

 What Gets Asked

 Common patterns: lowest common ancestor, cycle detection in directed graphs, sliding window on strings, topological ordering, and interval merging.
 Google rarely asks pure brute-force problems.
 The gap between a working solution and an optimal one is exactly where interviewers probe.
+If you do not know what your brute force is, you cannot say what your optimization saves, and you score worse for it.
+See how to approach coding interview problems for the order of operations before you write any code.

 They Stop Taking Notes the Moment You Go Silent